Thrive Despite Chaos

 Lead with composure and calm

-Model calm to your stakeholders.
+• Be the model of calm for everyone around you—those you work with, collaborate with, and support.
 If you're calm and clear, clients trust you more in storms.
-Pause before reacting; choose your message.
+Pause (breathe) before reacting; choose your message carefully.
+You are your brand.

 Warnings/caveats & mindset shifts